stevensmiley1989/TensorFlow_Examples/README.md

 # TensorFlow_Examples
 ## By Steven Smiley

-This repository hosts Jupyter Notebooks used for TensorFlow examples.
+This repository hosts Jupyter Notebooks used for TensorFlow examples of Neural Networks.

 # Table of Contents to Repository
 * [1.
 Jupyter Notebooks](#1)